Seirdy/seirdy.one/content/about/workouts.md

 These are all compound and high priority, but really nail the quads.

 1. Jumping goblet squats with dumbbell and backpack.
-Super high priority, 4 sets.
-Upon exhaustion, switch to sumo squats.
+High priority.
+2. Standard dumbbell squats.
-2. Forward lunges.
+3. Forward lunges.
-3. Bulgarian split squats.
+4. Bulgarian split squats.
+Low priority.

 #### Hamstrings

-4. Dumbbell stiff-leg deadlift, targeting hamstrings.
+5. Dumbbell stiff-leg deadlift, targeting hamstrings.
-5. Hip thrusts.
+6. Hip thrusts.
+High priority.
-6. Rear lunges.
+7. Rear lunges.

+I do rear lunges by stepping off a rolled-up mat for an extra decline.

 #### Hips

-7. Clamshells with loop bands and ankle weights on thighs (to anchor them in place).
+8. Clamshells with loop bands and ankle weights on thighs (to anchor them in place).
-8. Lateral leg raises with loop resistance bands and ankle weights.
+9. Lateral leg raises with loop resistance bands and ankle weights.
-9. Lateral band walk.
+10. Lateral band walk.

 #### Calves

-10. Calf raises with a reverse backpack and dumbbell.
+11. Calf raises with a reverse backpack and dumbbell.

 I spend most of my leg-day time on compound exercises.